allgreed/dotfiles/README.md

 This config is intended for NixOs, however should be fairly usable on Debian-based systems.
 For work purposes I'm targeting Ubuntu.
 Your milage may vary.

+## Local overrides

+In rare cases I'd like to make changes to the dotfiles that would only have effect on the current machine.
+This should be avoided when it reasonably can.
+Each local override has to be treated like a specail case and supported explicitly in relevant place.

+### Currently supported overrides:
+- .Xresources.local

 ### What's definitely not portable yet
 - paths on i3 config <- mainly autostart stuff, installed with Nix on Ubuntu
 - paths on xinitrc <- same as above